Find out how VAT applies to education, research, vocational training, examination services and goods and services connected with these activites.

 - health authority

-- non-profit making organisation that meets certain conditions
+- a non-profit making organisation that meets certain conditions

 4.2 Commercial providers of education (other than tuition in EFL)